slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Learning is a treasure that will follow it’s owner everywhere."
 -- Proverb*

+> *"Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime."
+-- Maimonides*

 > *"Polymaths are late bloomers."
 -- Robin Hanson*

-> *"Nine tenths of education is encouragement."
+> *"Nine-tenths of education is encouragement."
 -- Anatole France*

 > *"Education is not the learning of many facts, but the training of the mind to think."